The Best Outdoor Speakers for Your Backyard or Patio

 Pairing wonderful music with your outdoor entertainment during the warmer months takes the entertainment experience to another level.

 So, what is the best way to bring your favorite music outside?
-Well, of course, you will need some speakers, and there are lots of options out there.
+Outdoor speakers, and there are lots of options out there.
 Let’s go over the possibilities.
 Hopefully, we can help you determine the best for your outdoor living space.

 The first thing to consider about outdoor sound is the harsh environment.
-It does not make sense to take your nice indoor tower speaker made out of wood and put it outdoors.
+It does not make sense to take your nice indoor tower speakers made out of wood and put them outdoors.
 You would have a mess after the first downpour!

 Next, you will need to think about your entertaining space.
-In your family room, you have four walls, a ceiling, and floor.
+In your family room, you have four walls, a ceiling, and a floor.
 However, your outdoor area may not have any walls or ceiling and may be 20x the size of your living room.
-We find that you can break down outdoor entertaining areas into a few different types, and for each type, one or two outdoor sound applications might work well.
+We find that you can break down outdoor entertaining areas into a few different types: covered or screen porch, open patio or deck, and a large outdoor area.
+For each type, one or two outdoor sound applications will work well.
 If your area comprises of different types of spaces, you may even need to combine different outdoor speaker designs to get the best outcome.
+If this is the case, our sound design experts will be happy to assist you through our online chat or phone support.

 The most flexible space for outdoor music is a covered or screen porch.
 In-ceiling speakers now come in marine versions, so if you are building or remodeling, this might be something to consider for your porch.
 Another great option is outdoor speakers that mount to the wall, the floor, or parts of your decking.